Infomaker/writer-format/idf/idf-spec.md

 The idf (infomaker data format) is used to represent the content part (`inlineXML`) of a newsItem.
 For further information about the idf format please see [idf.xsd](https://github.com/Infomaker/writer-format/blob/master/idf/idf.xsd).

 ## Revision history
+* 1.2   Removed wrapping "element" for block "object".
+Added namespace to "object"
 * 1.1   Added comments.
 * 1.0	Initial revision.